-Work in the first weekend will be developed primarily in black and white to solidify unique characters and their environment.
-Time will also be allotted for technical considerations, such as book and page layout, and organizing text to highlight events in the story.
-Participants can further develop their work in the 2 weeks in between.
-The second weekend will focus on utilizing professional knowledge of colour, mediums, and techniques to develop the illustrations in colour.
-To make full use of the group’s time together, participants will be asked to gather photo images and other children’s books to inspire their characters and environment beforehand.
+The group will first develop characters in a monochromatic colour scheme to solidify unique characters.
+Time will be allotted for technical considerations, such as page layout, book structure, and text organizing to highlight pinnacles in the character’s journey.
+Strong colour schemes and knowledge of design principles will be emphasized.
+Words and experiences from contemporary illustrators will inform each session. * To make full use of the group’s time together, participants will be asked to gather photo images and other children’s books to inspire their characters and

 Please note: VCUQatar reserves the right to cancel classes for which not enough participants are registered.
 Already paid fees will be refunded.